gandhi0101/Table_Wireshark/README.md

-Here’s a simple README in English explaining how to use the script:

----

 # PCAPNG Packet Table Extractor

 This Python script extracts packet details from a `.pcapng` file and generates a table displaying information such as MAC addresses, IP addresses, ports, protocol, application, and TCP flags.